eddyu0/dotfiles/README.md

 ## Usage

-Bootstrap: install `nala`, `stow`, and then sym-links user dotfiles and system dotfiles using `stow`.
+`bootstrap`: install `nala`, `stow`, and then sym-links user dotfiles using `stow`.

 The dotfiles are symlinks to the destination following the sub-folder structure.
-The system dotfiles folder is mapped to `/` while others are mapped to `$HOME`.
+The dotfiles are mapped to `$HOME` directory, assuming you clone this directory under `$HOME`.

 ```sh
 ./bootstrap
 ```

-Using scripts in the `packages/` folder to install packages from apt, custom install steps, flatpak, and other sources such as npm and pip.
+`install`: Using scripts in the `packages/` folder to install packages from apt, custom install steps, flatpak, and other sources such as npm and pip.
 Then runs every `install.sh` script in each folder (currently only vscode extension).
 Finally runs `post-install` for application specific setups.

 ```sh
 ./install
 ```

-The `update` script can be used to update packages that do not provide auto-update/package manger update.
+`update`: The `update` script can be used to update packages that do not provide auto-update/package manger update.

 ```sh
 ./update